An explicit formula for the extended Gross-Keating datum of a quadratic form: Introduction

+Let us explain in which context the notion of the extended GK datum first appeared.
 Let $F$ be a non-archimedean local field of characteristic $0$, and $\frko_F$ the ring of integers in $F$.
-As explained in the above subsection, it is an important problem to give an explicit formula for the Siegel series of a half-integral symmetric matrix (or a quadratic lattice) over $\frko_F$.
-In \cite{Kat}, the third named author gave an explicit formula for the Siegel series in the case $\frko_F=\mathbb{Z}_p$.
-However the formula is complicated at a glance in the case $p=2$ and it is not clear which invariant of a half-integral symmetric matrix determines the Siegel series.
-To overcome these, in \cite{IK1} we introduced the extended GK datum, which is an extended version of the Gross-Keating invariant, and in \cite{IK2} we gave an explicit formula for the Siegel series of a half-integral symmetric matrix $B$ over $\frko_F$ for any $F$ in terms of it.
-We note that the Gross-Keating invariant is obtained through an optimal decomposition of $B$, which is not so simply obtained as its Jordan decomposition.
+In \cite{Kat}, the third named author gave an explicit formula for the Siegel series in the case $\frko_F=\ZZ_p$.
+However, the formula is complicated at a glance in the case $p=2$ and it is not clear which invariant of a half-integral symmetric matrix determines the Siegel series.
+To overcome these, in \cite{IK1} we introduced the extended GK datum, which is an extended version of the Gross-Keating invariant, and expressed the Siegel series of a half-integral symmetric matrix $B$ over $\frko_F$ for any $F$ in terms of it in \cite{IK2}.

+In \cite{IK1}, the extended GK datum of $B$ is shown to be obtained through a Jordan decomposition of $B$ in the non-dyadic case, and also through an optimal form (see Definition \ref{def.1.2}) or a reduced form (see Definition \ref{def.1.8}) of $B$ in the dyadic case.
+However, there is currently no effective algorithm for obtaining the latter two, which makes it difficult to compute the extended GK datum using them in the dyadic case. \\

-One of the main purposes of this paper is to give a formula for the extended GK datum, denoted by $\EGK(B)$, and for a naive EGK datum of a half-integral symmetric matrix $B$ in the case that $F$ is a finite unramified extension of $\QQ_2$.
-We note that these two datums can easily be given in the case $F$ is a non-dyadic field (cf. Theorem \ref{th.4.4}).
-Remarkably, $\EGK(B)$ is given through weak canonical decomposition of $B$, which is more simply obtained than the optimal decomposition of $B$.
+{\bf Main results.} Our main result is to give a formula\footnote{This formula is used in \cite{Cho1} and \cite{CY}.} for the extended GK datum, denoted by $\EGK(B)$, and for a naive EGK datum of a half-integral symmetric matrix $B$ in the case that $F$ is a finite unramified extension of $\QQ_2$ (cf. Theorems \ref{th.4.2}-\ref{th.4.3}), in terms of the newly introduced notion of pre-optimal forms (cf. Definition \ref{def.2.2}).
+We note that these two data can easily be given in the case $F$ is a non-dyadic field (cf. Theorem \ref{th.4.4}).
+Remarkably, $\EGK(B)$ is given through a pre-optimal form of $B$, which is more simply obtained than an optimal form or a reduced form of $B$.